menu close

 Canon is a world-leading imaging brand that actively inspires and enables people to achieve more than they ever thought they could through products, services and solutions for business and consumers.
 At Canon, our global philosophy is Kyosei.
 Kyosei envisions the achievement of a sustainable society in which all people regardless of race, religion, gender or culture, live harmoniously and work together into the future.
 Through our corporate activities based on Kyosei, both globally and locally, Canon strives to resolve imbalances in the world.
 We believe that each step we take in trying to work for the common good – as individuals and as an organisation – does make a real difference.

-From 2024 in Australia, The Workplace Gender Equality Agency will publish the gender pay gap for employers with a workforce of 100 or more employees.
-The change is the result of amendments to the Workplace Gender Equality Act 2012 passed by Federal Parliament in March 2023.
+Starting in 2024 in Australia, The Workplace Gender Equality Agency (WGEA) publishes the gender pay gap for employers with a workforce of 100 or more employees.

-In this report, we are sharing the median (midpoint) pay gaps for base salary and total remuneration as well as gender composition by pay quartiles and associated average total remuneration.
+The material published by WGEA in respect of Canon Business Services Australia includes our median (midpoint) pay gaps for base salary and total remuneration as well as gender composition by pay quartiles and associated average total remuneration.
+Also included in 2025 will be the average (mean) pay gap for total remuneration and average (mean) pay gap for base salary.

 The median pay gap is the difference between the pay for men and women across a group, expressed as a percentage of men's pay.
 This is calculated by using the median, which is the midpoint of salaries for men and women.
 A positive number indicates men earn more than women; a negative number will mean the reverse.
 The pay gap is reported in respect of both base salary and total remuneration.